-The Federal Government of Nigeria has announced Monday, 25th and Tuesday, 26th May, 2020 as Public Holidays to mark this year’s Eid al-Fitr celebration.
+The Federal Government has declared Wednesday 12th and Thursday 13th May, 2021 as Public Holidays to mark this year’s Eid-ul-Fitr celebration.

 The Minister of Interior, Ogbeni Rauf Aregbesola, while making the declaration on behalf of the FG today in Abuja, congratulated the Muslim faithful on this occasion and called on all Nigerians, at home and abroad to use the period of this year’s Eidul-Fitr celebration to pray for peace, stability and economic transformation in the land.